read-write-web/banana-wiki/Scripting-with-Ammonite.md

 # Todo

-* allow the user to choose wether he wishes to use Sesame, Jena or Plantain with by genericsing the code to `Rdf` and allowing the user to choose weather
+* allow the user to choose whether he wishes to use Sesame, Jena or Plantain with by genericizing the code to `Rdf` and allowing the user to choose whether
  `val Rdf = Sesame` or `val Rdf=Jena` ...
 * Save the code to scripts and add them to banana-rdf repo so that one can tweak them more easily - to avoid the cut and paste required above